Nadhim Zahawi: Ministerial code breaches and dismissal

+Backbencher

+Following his departure from government, Zahawi became a backbencher.
+In April 2023, he was reselected for the next general election.
+In November 2023, David Spencer resigned from the executive of Zahawi's local Conservative Association, intending to challenge him at the 2024 general election.
+On 9 May 2024, Zahawi announced his retirement at the next election.

 Personal life

 Zahawi married his wife Lana in 2004.
 He has three children.
-A keen rider and show jumper, Zahawi and his wife own and run a riding school.
+A keen rider and show jumper, Zahawi owns and runs a riding school with his wife.
 He is a member of the private members' club Soho House.

 US travel ban

 Following then US President Donald Trump's Executive Order 13769 that banned travellers from a number of Muslim majority countries, Zahawi reported that, despite being a British citizen, he was unable to enter the United States, as he was born in Iraq.
 The ban also affected his wife.
 According to a media report, this prevented Zahawi from visiting his children attending university in the US.

 Zahawi spoke out against the policy and urged that the UK should not turn a blind eye to it.
 He also argued that the travel ban and then prime minister Theresa May's failure to condemn it only fuelled support for the Islamic State in Iraq and other countries.